cerner/terra-toolkit/docs/AxeService.md

 The following options are available:

 * **viewports**:
   An array of viewports `{ width, height }` to run the accessibility test in.
-If none provided uses the current viewport.
+If none provided, by default it uses the current viewport.
 * **rules**:
   The axe rules configuration to test.
 See [axe documentation](https://www.axe-core.org/docs/)
 * **runOnly**: